bespinian/blog/content/posts/run-a-cicd-server-on-cloud-foundry.md

 }
 ```

 This will ensure that Strider connects to a Cloud Foundry service called `strider-db`.
-In our case this needs to be a MongoDB for Strider to work with.
-Furthermore it connects to a Cloud Foundry service called `mailgun` which we will need to create later and which will allow us to send emails from Strider.
+In our case, this needs to be a MongoDB for Strider to work with.
+Furthermore, it connects to a Cloud Foundry service called `mailgun` which we will need to create later and which will allow us to send emails from Strider.

 ### Create MongoDB